High Life Expectancy: Why Do the Japanese Live Longer?

 3. They enjoy the fresh air

-It doesn’t matter how much space or time they make to carry out their obligations; you’ll always see the Japanese caring for their plants and flowers.
+It doesn’t matter how much space or time they make to carry out their obligations, you’ll always see the Japanese caring for their plants and flowers.
 Their gardens may be small, but they are well looked after.
 There are also people who plant aromatic species, or small vegetables on their balcony.

 4. They spend a lot of time with family

-5. They don’t live too fast
+5. They live life more slowly

 It’s normal to see people in public places doing some style of rhythmic or relaxing “dance”.
 This puts them back in touch with their roots and helps them to forget stress.